Better than the DIY store - we've got answers

 It all comes down to your policy.
 Your insurance contract, AKA the policy, will clearly say what the insurance company must pay for, as well as what they will not pay for.
 It's fairly black and white.

-3) Do I have to argue with my adjuster and do a lot of homework?
+4) Do I have to argue with my insurance and do a lot of homework?

 If insurance works how it is supposed to, no arguments occur.
-Insurance works best when everyone takes a collaborative approach and resolution occurs with discussion and comparative review.
-However, Brett recognizes we don't live in a perfect world.
+Insurance works best when everyone takes a collaborative approach.
+Even so, Brett recognizes we don't live in a perfect world.

 4) Can you make my deductible go away?